 - Dashboards create alignment between teams.
 Once a single dashboard is set up, it can be duplicated and filtered to support different teams, initiatives, and business segments, all while maintaining consistency in reporting.

 - Dashboards allow you to disseminate more metrics to more team members without executing an end-to-end platform training.
 By setting up Dashboards, you can empower more users with data and provide them with only the specific metrics they need.

 Creating Dashboard Tiles

 After you’ve created a new dashboard, you can start adding key metrics through dashboard tiles.
 Tiles can be added directly from a dashboard itself, using the add tile button.
-Or tiles can be added from the add to dashboard button located on the Account Hub, Opportunity Insights, or Campaign Analytics reports.
+Or tiles can be added from the add to dashboard button located on the Account Hub, Opportunity Insights, Marketing Influence, and Campaign Analytics reports.

 When you’re new to dashboards, it may be easiest to navigate first to one of the aforementioned platform reports, apply cohorts and Global Filters to get to your desired reporting view, and then select “Add to Dashboard.”

 For example - If you wanted to create a tile to show opportunities created this quarter that have been influenced by marketing, you would navigate to the Opportunity Insights report, select the “Created” cohort, “Quarter to Date” timeframe, and “Marketing Influence.”
 Once these settings are applied, you can select “Add to Dashboard” and choose the metrics available for the corresponding dashboard tile directly from the report.

 From there, you can select which specific dashboard you’d like that tile to be added to, confirm your tile settings, and preview how the tile will appear on your dashboard.